Danack/FunctionTypes/6_generics.md

-Step 1) Make the appropriate changes to allow this code to compile.
+# Generics

-support for using template parameters in class definitions.
+1. Make the appropriate changes to allow this code to compile.

-i.e.
+i.e. support for using template parameters in class definitions.

 ```php
 <?php